The Weekly: The Data Story Behind America’s Billion-Dollar Climate Disasters

 An insurance system designed for adaptation would prioritize these five pillars:

-Predictive risk analytics, using data from satellites, planes, drones, and ground-based phenology stations, can help forecast future physical risk and associated financial losses for an individual home or neighborhood.
+Predictive risk analytics, such as those provided by Earth Analytics Group, use data from satellites, planes, drones, and proximal sensors to forecast physical risk and associated financial losses for an individual home or neighborhood.
+These analytics can inform risk reduction to lower the cost of insurance.
 Under California’s Sustainable Insurance Strategy, Mercury Insurance in California is selling additional policies in wildfire-threatened areas based on computer models that incorporate climate change and other risk parameters to help predict property damage and price claims.
 And in the reinsurance market, reinsurers like Munich Re are taking a science-backed approach to risk mitigation.

 Housing inequities prevent physical risk reduction measures from being deployed at speed and scale, and property insurance increases can stymy efforts to build more resilient and affordable housing for vulnerable populations.
 One path forward, as presented in the podcast by Moira Birss of the Climate and Community Institute and in this paper, is to couple state-level public disaster insurance with comprehensive risk reduction programs to create a more direct relationship between risk reduction and insurance provision while more equitably pooling and spreading risks.